stanage/alx-pre_course/0x01-git/README.md

-This is for the alx course
+This is a non empty readme file